PostHog/posthog.com/contents/founders/learnings-from-elon.md

 ## The power (or not) of artificial deadlines and urgency

 There are many examples of Elon setting a ridiculous seeming artificial deadline to create urgency.
-In 2016 with the Tesla Model 3, for example, Elon announced it would advance its 500,000 unit plan to 2018, two years earlier than previously planned.
+In 2016 with the Tesla Model 3, for example, Elon announced he was advancing Tesla's 500,000 unit plan to 2018, two years earlier than previously planned.

 This clearly works for him – look at all the progress he has made.
 Getting to space, totally disrupting the automative industry worldwide, and so on!